 How much to feed your fish?

 The bigger the fish, the more they can safely eat.
 Fish food even comes in smaller pellets for smaller fish.
-If your fish are over a foot long they may need a little more food. (a little means 50% more, not a cup more!)
-If they are 2 feet long then will need a little more than that!
+If your fish are over a foot long they may need a little more food.
+(A little means 50% more, not a cup more!)
+If they are 2 feet long then they will need a little more than that!

 Treats for your fish

 Did you know you can offer your fish vegetables and fruits now and then?
 Yes, they can eat blueberries, peas, watermelon and other soft fruits.
 Of course, take care that they are free of pesticides and rinsed off well before offering them to your fish.
 At first they may not be used to eating them and may leave them floating for a while.
 Make sure to remove any excess fruit (or fish food).

 We have heard that some people offer their fish Cheerio’s….
 Please don’t feed your fish Cheerio’s!
 They have no protein and loads of salt!
 Not good for your fish!

 Feeding fish high-grade quality food is important not only to their health, but for maintaining good water quality.
 Fish do not have stomachs.
 Food digests as it travels through their gut.
 Food higher in protein content will enhance the natural color of the fish.
 Aquascape’s Premium Staple Fish Food Pellets is a favorite of ours.

 A typical nutrient label on fish food will look something like this: